cztomsik/graffiti/docs/scope-of-the-project.md

 nav_order: 0
 ---
 # Scope of the project
-The point of this project is to provide platform for developing desktop applications in a way which is familiar to web developers but not necessarily the same.
+The point of this project is to provide platform for developing desktop and TV applications in a way which is familiar to web developers but not necessarily the same.
 We **are not recreating** browser here, some of the features simply don't make sense for desktop apps and/or would have been very hard to implement.

 Moreover, some (innerHTML, cookies, frames) are in fact **undesired** for desktop applications and leaving them out **avoids some security concerns** you'd otherwise have to audit yourself (notably XSS & CSRF)

 Note that just like in electron you can directly communicate with your database without exposing any server locally.

 ## Notable limitations
+Note that there's also [react-native](./react-native.md) API.

 The table below provides some info about what's left out completely, what can be done with plain `nodejs` or with some 3rd party module from `npm`.
 Some of them might be introduced in the future but don't have any false hopes.

 Note that you can always use/implement native module for anything.